Architect vs. Design-Build: Who Designs my Custom Home?

 • Clients who are investing in a long-term home—not just a building.

+At Studio Kamppari, we specialize in homes rooted in Scandinavian values—practical, full of natural light, and well protected from the elements.
+These homes are not off-the-shelf.
+Our designs are customized to your needs, site-specific, and have a clear architectural vision.
 A design-build approach can sometimes flatten those ideas into a version that fits the builder’s usual routine and bottom line.
 With an independent architect and the right builder, you can create something truly personal, very livable, and built to last.

 Next